The Amateurish Farmer who does not expect 100% output

 In the recent years I have been travelling across continents and living in different cultural contexts.
 The question, “Where do you come from,” has become so difficult for me to answer.
 I am grateful to God for the variety of cross-cultural experiences that I have had, and I feel I am a citizen of the world.
 One thing that has made this possible, easy, and enjoyable, is the fact that I am a Christian, and a Catholic!
 Today we celebrate the birthday of this Church – the universal church.
 The liturgy of the Word on this day suggests the theme of unity of the Church.
 Our reflection focuses on three possible meanings of this feast.

-The Holy Spirit is the Spirit of the Risen Lord: The evangelist Luke considers the event of the resurrection (Easter) and the […]
+The Holy Spirit is the Spirit of the Risen Lord: The evangelist Luke considers the event of the resurrection (Easter) and […]

 Sermon for Cycle A – 5th Sunday of Easter Homily